raijinstorm/snowflake_task/Solving_task.md

-Here is a log of how I approached the task

-## First view on a task (day 1)
- Read the task description, realized that lot of keypoints are not clear for me.
-Highlighted the main part of a task - Create a main pipeline (1 Stage -> 2 Stage ->  3 Stage).
-I did not understand it at all and went to Gemini to discuss 3-layer pipeline.
-I got an idead how to approach designing the pipeline

-## Learned basics of Snowflake on DataCamp courses (day 1-2)
- Took 3 courses on DataCamp, created a snowflake account, got familirized with snowsight interface

-## Tried to repeat YT projects [airflow + s3 + snowflake] (day 3)
- Signed up for AWS account,  started building.
-The approach involved using airflow with astro cli - it did not work that well, I had to debug a lot.
-I spent the whole day trying to connect snowflake and s3 to an airflow, make it all work together.
-Basically I used the code from YT videos and from chatGPT, I was focused on making everything work so that I know how to set up my main project.
-But I did not succed , I still could not connect to snowflake and did not understand how astro works under the hood which made troubleshooting extremely hard.
-I decided to give up on this idea

-## Starting from scratch using my previous setup (day 3)
-I decided to do the same docker-compose set up for an airflow as I used in the latest project.
-I copied last project, deleted unnecesary components (mongoDB, libraries for python)

-## Designing pipiline and DWH (day 3-4)
- Used google colab to get familirized with a csv file.
-Chose entities and relations between them.
-Build a logical model (just table with atributes and relations to other tables) and normalized it (to 3NF).
-Also created an idea for a pipiline:
- 1. Raw stage: csv is copied into wide table (one-to-one)
- 2. Core stage: 3NF model
- 3. Analitics stage: Star-schema
- For now decided to limit scope of pipeline to initial load (eg no incremental load)

-## Setting up connection with Snowflake (day 4)
- So the task actually consits from 2 parts: snowsight (online) , airlfow with main logic (local).
-So before implementing main logic I prepared the "base" to work on top of, by creating in snowsight:
- - User
- - Role
- - Warehouse
- - Database
- - Stages (raw, core, mart)
- After this I set up connection from airflow to snowflake and tested it

-## Creating DAGs with main logic (day 5-6)
- 1st dag for creating all the neccesary tables, 2nd for data pipeline.
-Implemented loading local csv file to raw table.
-I decided to simplify a pipeline and instead of 3NF for core table use widetable but cleaned.
-So for now the pipiline looks like this:
- 1. CSV file is loaded into raw table
- 2. New data is merged into core table using stream from raw table
- 3. New data is merged into Star-schema tables using stream from core table

- Note: csv files should have unique names.
-The file with the same name is not going to be loaded again (not a bug , but feature)
- Note: found max length of text in string columns inside csv using pandas to diside on length of VARCHAR for DB

-Initially start table consisted of fact table and 4 dimensions (dim_passenger, dim_airport, dim_date, dim_flight) but then a problem appeared with flight dimension, bcs it basically did not have natural key.
-But, you could try to identify flight by pilot_name + flight_status + arrival_airport + departure_date.

-Note: just to make all surorgate keys integers I used IDENTITY, but actually it is not obligatory
-Note: multiple queries read the stream, but only the first one got correct values, bcs after it read the data was marked "old" and other queries did not see new data.
-So I firstly materialize new data from stream into table and then read from it.

-## Debugging the pipiline (Day 6)
- Making whole pipline work so that I see final mart tables were just half of problem.
-I created few small csv files from data inside give csv file and started testing.
-I put in these csv incorect values, added duplicates, etc. When I made sure that it works as intended a decided to procces the whole csv file.
-After a run all of the tables looks normal, except fact table that ha 500m rows, while others had only 100k.
-I found out that the problem was in merges, bcs the "source" data for merge contained duplicates and bcs merges are parralel it put all the duplicates into table simultaneously => tables had duplicats which resulted in explosion of data for fact table.
-After I fixed this , the amount of data in dim_airport and dim_date significantly decreased,

-Note: ginve dataset is strange.
-It has 100k rows and about 100k unique passengers and about 100k unique flights.
-It would be okay, if only passengers were all unique or vice verse, but not togeather .
-The data looks unrealistic.

-## Finishing up (Day 6)
- - Added logging to audit table
- - Added DML/DDL time-travle queries , secure view with row policy

-# Ideas how to imporve project
-- While creating tables there is a lot of sql code , maybe it can be moved to .sql files ?
+# Task Approach Log

+## First View on the Task (Day 1)

+Read the task description and realized that many key points were unclear to me.
+Highlighted the main requirement: Create a three-stage pipeline (Stage 1 → Stage 2 → Stage 3).
+Since the concept wasn't clear, I discussed it with Gemini and got a solid idea of how to design the pipeline.

+## Learning Snowflake Basics (Days 1-2)

+Completed three DataCamp courses on Snowflake, created a Snowflake account, and became familiar with the Snowsight interface.

+## Attempting YouTube Projects (Airflow + S3 + Snowflake) (Day 3)

+Signed up for an AWS account and began building a project.
+Initially used the Astro CLI approach with Airflow but faced numerous debugging issues.
+Spent the entire day attempting to connect Snowflake and S3 with Airflow, using code from YouTube videos and ChatGPT.
+My primary goal was to set everything up to better understand how to configure my main project.
+Unfortunately, I did not succeed—I couldn't establish a connection with Snowflake, and Astro's complexity made troubleshooting difficult.
+Decided to abandon this approach.

+## Starting from Scratch with Previous Setup (Day 3)

+Decided to reuse my previous Docker-compose setup for Airflow.
+Copied the previous project and removed unnecessary components such as MongoDB and extra Python libraries.

+## Designing the Pipeline and Data Warehouse (Days 3-4)

+Used Google Colab to explore the CSV file, chose relevant entities and their relationships, built a logical data model (tables with attributes and relationships), and normalized it to 3NF.
+Developed a pipeline concept with three stages:

+1. **Raw Stage**: CSV copied into a wide table (one-to-one)
+2. **Core Stage**: 3NF model
+3. **Analytics Stage**: Star-schema model

+Decided initially to limit the pipeline scope to an initial load (excluding incremental load).

+## Establishing Connection with Snowflake (Day 4)

+The task consists of two components: Snowsight (online) and Airflow (local).
+Before implementing the main logic, I prepared a foundational setup in Snowsight by creating:

+* User
+* Role
+* Warehouse
+* Database
+* Stages (raw, core, mart)

+Set up and successfully tested the connection from Airflow to Snowflake.

+## Creating DAGs with Main Logic (Days 5-6)

+Created the first DAG to generate necessary tables and the second for the data pipeline.
+Implemented CSV loading into the raw table.
+Decided to simplify the pipeline by using a cleaned wide table instead of 3NF for the core stage.
+Current pipeline structure:

+1. Load CSV into raw table.
+2. Merge new data into the core table using a stream from the raw table.
+3. Merge new data into Star-schema tables using a stream from the core table.

+**Notes:**

+* CSV filenames must be unique; files with the same name won’t reload (intentional behavior).
+* Determined VARCHAR lengths in DB by finding the maximum text length of string columns in CSV using Pandas.

+Initially, the star schema included a fact table and four dimensions (`dim_passenger`, `dim_airport`, `dim_date`, `dim_flight`).
+However, the flight dimension lacked a natural key, potentially identifiable by combining `pilot_name`, `flight_status`, `arrival_airport`, and `departure_date`.

+**Additional Notes:**

+* Used IDENTITY to ensure integer surrogate keys, though it’s optional.
+* Multiple queries on the same stream resulted in incorrect reads after the initial query.
+Fixed by materializing stream data into a temporary table first.

+## Debugging the Pipeline (Day 6)

+Ensuring the pipeline worked properly involved testing with smaller CSV files containing deliberate errors and duplicates.
+Once confident, processed the entire dataset.
+Initial runs resulted in a disproportionately large fact table (500 million rows) compared to others (100k rows).
+Identified duplicates from parallel merge operations as the issue, and resolving this significantly reduced rows in dimensions like `dim_airport` and `dim_date`.

+**Dataset Observation:**
+The given dataset appears unrealistic, with nearly 100k unique passengers and 100k unique flights for 100k rows, suggesting data quality issues.

+## Finishing Up (Day 6)

+* Implemented logging in an audit table
+* Added DML/DDL time-travel queries and a secure view with row-level policies